BrianBosho/cram_plan/api_doc.md

 - If robot is not found in world
 - Any exception during movement

-#### Implementation Notes
-- Gets current robot pose if location or angle is not provided
-- Uses `euler_to_quaternion` to convert angle to quaternion orientation
-- Creates a `Pose` object with position and orientation
-- Uses `NavigateAction` to move and rotate the robot
-- Logs navigation progress to console

 ### 12. move_torso

 Moves the robot's torso to a specified position.

-**Source**: `robot_actions_api.py:797-826`

 #### Parameters